-appropriate orientation, parking type, density, connectivity are location, and relationship between the should street and pedestrian zones.
-Parking should be accessible. but also designed to minimize visual impacts.
+Suggests building appropriate orientation, parking type, density, connectivity are location, and placement, and number of levels. relationship Development between the should street and pedestrian zones. harmoniously Parking should respect the scale be accessible. of its context. but also designed to minimize

-GREEN +

-OPEN SPACE
+BUILDING FORM + GREEN + CHARACTER OPEN SPACE

-Suggests building Recommends shared space design, landscape treatments, and placement, and number of levels. park accessibility.
-Development Open spaces should be easily accessible and harmoniously located to ensure respect the scale a 10-minute walk of its context. for all residents.
+Recommends shared space design, landscape treatments, and park accessibility.
+Open spaces should be easily accessible and located to ensure a 10-minute walk for all residents.